POSH

 How to use this page:

+Do not look for one dramatic moment.
+Look for the repeated pattern.
 Grooming is usually easier to recognise when you step back and look at the sequence, not just one message or one interaction.

 Why this page matters

-Grooming often looks normal until the pattern is understood
+Grooming often looks normal until the pattern is understood.

 Which situation fits best right now?